Sherman5A/usw-pop-coursework-2/report/writing/report.md

 will the result be z? instead of, if I enter x and y, will the method call class A first, then call class B and then return the result of class A plus the result of class B?'.
 Testing lots of small units that integrate to form a complex program reduces the amount of uncertain variables compared to a large monolithic end-to-end tests.
-Unit tests will see use in most of Valley Cruises' production classes.
-Within this project, the Java unit testing framework JUnit will be used.
+Unit tests are used in most of the companies production classes to ensure good coverage of the entire codebase.
+Within the company, the Java unit testing framework `JUnit` is used.

 `JUnit5` test for checking in process in `FlightBooking.java`,